Shah-Namra/Random-Projects/RGB Generator/readme.md

 # RGB Generator

-- A small yet effective website which will help you to customize colors using the RGB color model.
+- A simple web tool that allows users to generate and preview RGB colors by adjusting sliders for red, green, and blue values.
+- It also supports copying the RGB code and resetting sliders.

+- Link: